 For Innovators of the Public Sector

-FINANCING: The festival is made possible through the commitment of its participants.
-Grants from foundations and public authorities as well as contributions from sponsors and exhibitors are being sought.
-The entrance fees (19 €-29 €) are deliberately very modest in order to allow all levels of the Public Sector to attend.
+FINANCING: The Festival is made possible through the commitment of its participants.
+Grants by foundations and public institutions as well as contributions from sponsors and exhibitors are striven for.
+The admission fees (EUR 19 – EUR 29) are deliberately very moderate to allow all levels of the Public Sector to attend.
 Participation scholarships will again be awarded to junior participants in 2019.

 E-MAGAZINE: We recommend as a supplement to the Festival our free-of-charge e-magazine on the Berlin administration reform.
 Tagesspiegel has asked experts: what has to change in Berlin?
 The guest contributions resulting therefrom were collected in this digital special edition.

 *GENIUS LOCI: Thanks to its foundation history – the Prussian reforms are considered as outstanding administrative innovations – and its current scientific activities, the Humboldt University is an excellent venue for the Festival.
 We thank the University for the good co-operation and are looking forward to the Creative Bureaucracy Festival 2019 at the Humboldt University.